D a y 1

 - Today we will try our best to see the Lesser Birds of Paradise in the wild, an unforgettable experience for anyone lucky enough to see them.
 We will rise early and walk through the forest to hopefully see the birds as they dance around in their ‘lekking’ trees.

 - In the afternoon, an underwater exploration will take place as we snorkel around one of the best coral reefs in the world.
-School of fish hanging out in the deep and colorful sea fans sticking out of the wall.
+School of fish hanging out in the deep and colourful sea fans sticking out of the wall.

 D a y 5